stupidmankind/BYpassDoc/docs/source/commands/excelinsertcell.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Enter the instance name to indicate the selected workbook

 **Sheet Name**
 	Indicate the name of the sheet within the Workbook to activate

 **Range**
-	Indicate the range to insert ex.
-A1 or A1:C1
+	Indicate the range to insert (ex.
+A1 or A1:C1)

 **Shift Direction**
-	Should the cells below shift after insert?
+	Choose how the cells below shift after insert

+	- Down: insert value and shift cells down
+	- Right: insert value and shift cells right
+	- Entire row: insert value entire row
+	- Entire column: insert value entire column